imadosrikos/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that creates a directory called my_dir
+a script that changes the groupe owner to school for file hello